-- 1. A copy of a Hydrological Summary Sheet providing the minimum information set out in Council's current Handbook of Drainage Design Criteria is required. - 2.
-A copy of a Hydraulic Summary Sheet providing the minimum information set out in Council's current Handbook of Drainage Design Criteria is required.
+- 1. A copy of a Hydrological Summary Sheet providing the minimum information set Hydrology out in AR&R is required. - 2.
+A copy of a Hydraulic Summary Sheet providing the minimum information set out Hydraulics in AR&R is required.